-Robert Snodgrass: West Ham bid more than Burnley for Hull midfielder
+Robert Snodgrass: Forward wants to leave Hull and could join West Ham 'in hours'

 - From the section Football

-West Ham and Burnley will compete for the signing of Hull City top scorer Robert Snodgrass after the Hammers had a bid accepted.
+"I don't want to lose him," said Silva after Hull's EFL Cup semi-final aggregate defeat to Manchester United.

+"We will try to keep our players but sometimes the club, manager and player want different things."

-Burnley had an offer accepted on Wednesday and, while both are believed to be in the region of £10m, West Ham's is higher.
+The offers from West Ham and Burnley are in the region of £10m, though the Hammers' is higher.

-The Tigers, who are 19th in the Premier League, rejected a bid from the Hammers earlier this month.
+Silva, speaking after his team's match on Thursday evening, added: "He has not trained since they did a deal with West Ham.

+Meanwhile, Middlesbrough boss Aitor Karanka says his club are "working on offers with Hull".

+"I think they rejected an offer but we are working," he added.

-The Scotland midfielder, 29, has scored seven Premier League goals this season.
+Snodgrass has scored seven league goals this season for the 19th-placed Tigers.

-The Tigers say the move is now down to the player and he has not yet gone for a medical at Burnley.

-Hull previously rejected offers of up to £6m from West Ham for Snodgrass, who missed Sunday's 2-0 defeat at Chelsea with what manager Marco Silva described as "a small injury in the knee".
+The Scotland international missed Sunday's 2-0 defeat at Chelsea with what Silva described as "a small injury in the knee".

 Silva is reluctant to part with Snodgrass, having already sold midfielder Jake Livermore to West Brom for an undisclosed fee, believed to be £10m.